Post Operative Instruction Sheet for Thyroid and Parathyroid Surgery

 After Your Operation

 - It is normal to feel tired, groggy and weak from the effects of anesthesia.
-Do not get out of bed by yourself!
-Ask for help.
+Get out of bed with assistance for the first few hours.

-- You will be asked to remain in a sitting position (in bed).
-You will be able to move your head as you wish.
+- You will be able to move your head as you wish.

 - Some people will have a sore throat and/or hoarseness from the tube used for your anesthetic.
 Ice chips or throat spray may help your throat feel better.

-- You may shower as usual.
+- You may shower as usual after 24 hours.
 The incision may be gently washed, not scrubbed, with mild soap and water.
 Pat the area dry.

-- Usually ibuprofen (Motrin TM , Advil TM ) or acetominophen (Tylenol TM ) is all that is needed any neck pain and stiffness.
+- Usually ibuprofen (Motrin, Advil) or acetaminophen (Tylenol) is all that is needed any neck pain and stiffness.
 If it is necessary, your surgeon may prescribe stronger pain medicines.
 Throat spray or lozenges may be used for a sore throat.

 HOW LONG DOES IT TAKE FOR MY INCISION TO HEAL?